—Interdisciplinary Intersections in Pronunciation Learning and Teaching—

 The 11th annual Pronunciation in Second Language Learning and Teaching (PSLLT) Conference will be held September 12-14, 2019 at Northern Arizona University in Flagstaff, AZ.
 PSLLT is an annual meeting that brings together language teachers and researchers who share an interest in second language pronunciation.

-The proposal submission process is now open and will close April 5, 2019.
+The proposal submission process is now closed.

 Plenary Speaker: Doug Biber, Northern Arizona University